-For our more competitive runners, we hold interval/ improvement sessions at Imberhorne Senior School, East Grinstead RH19 1QY at 7pm on Wednesday evenings.
+For our more competitive runners, we hold interval/ improvement sessions at Imberhorne Senior School, East Grinstead RH19 1QY at 6.45pm on Wednesday evenings.
 These will restart, in line with COVID guidelines, from 30 September 2020.

 The club runs a number of informal handicap races for its members during the year and also organises the Lingfield 10s races (formerly known as the Dry Hill 10) in July, a large part of the proceeds of which are donated to a nominated charity.

 The club has both Ladies’ and Mens’ Cross Country teams who take part in their respective Surrey Cross Country leagues and compete in four events over the winter season.